Ashish271095/Ashish271095/README.md

 - 👋 Hi, I’m @Ashish271095
 - 👀 I’m interested in Computer science engineering
-- 🌱 I’m currently learning coding in different languages specially pyton
+- 🌱 I’m currently learning coding in different languages specially python
 - 💞️ I’m looking to collaborate on ✌️
+-  I'm open to work !
 - 📫 How to reach me gmail->ashishkumar271095@gmail.com

 <!---